1995–96 Charlton Athletic F.C. season

 During the 1995–96 English football season, Charlton Athletic F.C. competed in the Football League First Division.

 Season summary

 In the summer of 1995, new chairman Richard Murray appointed Alan Curbishley as sole manager of Charlton.
 Under his sole leadership Charlton made an appearance in the playoffs in 1996 but were eliminated by Crystal Palace in the semi-finals.

-Defender, Richard Rufus was placed in the PFA Team of the Year.
+Defender, Richard Rufus and midfielder, Lee Bowyer were both named in the PFA Team of the Year.